DJI Mini 5 Pro Review 2026: Price, Fly More Combo & Comparison

 Is it perfect?
 No. It lacks an adjustable aperture, the app could be better, and you notice the 249 grams in strong winds.
 But for content creators who travel a lot and want to fly legally and easily anywhere in the world, there's currently no better option.

 My rating: 9 out of 10.
-The missing point is for the fixed aperture and the app.
+The missing point is due to the fixed aperture and the app.
 Everything else is world-class in this weight class.

 Do I need a drone pilot's license for the DJI Mini 5 Pro in Germany?

-No, the Mini 5 Pro is exempt from the EU A1/A3 competency certificate (the so-called "small drone license") because it weighs less than 250 grams and falls into the C0 category.
+No, the DJI Mini 5 Pro is exempt from the EU A1/A3 competency certificate (the so-called "small drone license") because it weighs under 250 grams and falls into the C0 category.
 However, you must register with the German Federal Aviation Office (LBA) and affix your e-ID to the drone.
 This costs €20 and takes about 15 minutes.
+Important: As soon as you use the Battery Plus and the drone weighs over 250 grams, the rules change—then you will need the A1/A3 competency certificate.

 How loud is the DJI Mini 5 Pro compared to the Mini 4 Pro?